-Convert your original artwork - or artwork for which you have the legal rights to use* - into a silkscreen.
+Convert your original artwork - or artwork for which you have the legal rights to use* - into a hand-applied silkscreen.
+No frame required!
 Below we'll review the processes for submitting art, provide advice on file preparation and other helpful hints.
 Following the link to the convenient check-out process (connects you to PayPal) will complete the purchase transaction.

 For logos and artwork that you are using with permission: you will be required to submit documentation that details your usage rights.